On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: ERROR DETECTION AND CORRECTION

-\looseness=-1Although \citet{ramsey2006adjacency} do not study the problem through the lens of redundancy, they observe that there can be several conditional (in)dependences that characterize a collider in a DAG.
+\looseness=-1Although \citet{ramsey2006adjacency} do not study the problem through the lens of redundancy, they observe that there can be several conditional (in)dependences that characterise a collider in a DAG.
 They propose to let their \emph{Conservative PC} algorithm (CPC) indicate when these CI-statements contradict each other.\todo{get back footnote for unshielded triplet} Precisely, suppose PC finds a skeleton $H$ that contains an unshielded triplet $A-B-C$.
 They then consider all subsets of the neighbours of $A$ and $C$ as potential conditioning sets, i.e. $\bZ\subseteq \Adj_H(A)$ or $\bZ\subseteq\Adj_H(C)$.
-If the observed independence model is Markov and faithful to a DAG, either all or none of the sets $\bZ$ with $A\ind C\mid \bZ$ contain $B$.
-Indeed, we can phrase this in our framework as the CI-statements $A\not\ind C\mid \bZ\cup\{B\}$ being graphically redundant for the hypothesis that the underlying graph contains the collider $A\to B\leftarrow C$ or $A \ind C \mid \bZ \setminus\{B\}$ otherwise.
-Further, the following \cref{ex:cpc_not_graphoid_redundant} shows that these tests can indeed be purely graphically redundant (although they do not discuss Graphoid-redundancy).
-Our perspective also includes CI-statements that cannot be detected by CPC (like nodes connected along longer paths in \cref{ex:transitive_dependence}), which shows that our work generalizes the observations of \citet{ramsey2006adjacency}. \begin{example}[CPC and Graphoid-redundancy] Consider again the graph given in \cref{fig:three_v_structures} and interpret $Y_1$ and $Y_2$ as the components of a vector-valued $Y$.
-Note that any independence model that is faithful to this graph entails $X_1\not\ind Y$, $Y\not\ind X_2$, and $X_1\ind X_2$.
-Further, we have the independence $X_1\ind X_2\mid Y$.
+If the observed independence model is Markovian and faithful to a DAG, either all or none of the sets $\bZ$ with $A\ind C\mid \bZ$ contain $B$.
+Indeed, we can phrase this in our framework as the CI-statements $A\not\ind C\mid \bZ\cup\{B\}$ being GM-redundant for the hypothesis that the underlying graph contains the collider $A\to B\leftarrow C$ or $A \ind C \mid \bZ \setminus\{B\}$ otherwise.
+Further, the following \cref{ex:cpc_not_graphoid_redundant} shows that these tests can indeed be GM-redundant. \begin{example}[CPC and GA-redundancy] Consider again the graph given in \cref{fig:three_v_structures} and interpret $Y_1$ and $Y_2$ as the components of a vector-valued $Y$.
+Note that any independence model that is Markovian and faithful to this graph entails $X_1\not\ind Y$, $Y\not\ind X_2$, and $X_1\ind X_2$.
+Further, we have the \emph{in}dependence $X_1\ind X_2\mid Y$.
 Since $Y$ is neither in all sets that separate $X_1$ and $X_2$, nor in none of them, CPC would output a contradiction.
-But this example further shows that such a model exists and thus none of the CI-statements is Graphoid-redundant given the others. \todo{can I just generalise this by adding a conditioning set?}
+But this example further shows that such a model exists and thus none of the CI-statements is GA-redundant given the others. \todo{can I just generalise this by adding a conditioning set?} \end{example} Note that our perspective also includes CI-statements that cannot be detected by CPC (like nodes connected along longer paths in \cref{ex:transitive_dependence}), which shows that our work generalises the observations of \citet{ramsey2006adjacency}.